Jonathan Tavernari: Early years

 13 years old boys, impressing right away.
 At 11, he played with 12 years old kids, and became the MVP of the state of São Paulo.
 Age 12, he became the MVP of the South American continent.
-After his Under 14 season, achieving yearly regional and state championships, Jonathan played 2 years for the renowned club Esporte Clube Pinheiros, leading them to back-to-back undefeated regional and state championships, amassing a 61-0 record.
+After his Under 14 season, achieving yearly regional and state championships, Jonathan played 2 years for the renowned club Esporte Clube Pinheiros, leading them to back-to-back undefeated regional and state championships, amassing a 61–0 record.
 At 15, he was selected to play with the Brazilian National Team, and 16, became the Team Captain, ending the South American Tournament U16 in 2003 losing to Venezuela, featuring NBA player Greivis Vasquez.
 After that year, he transferred to the US to continue his education and career.

 High school

 Tavernari attended Bishop Gorman High School in Nevada.
-He averaged a state-high 23.1 points per game and 10.2 rebounds per game, leading the Gaels to a 25-2 record, reaching the State Final Four.
-That season featured Tavernari being nominated to the McDonald's All-American team, as well as Full-Court and Pangos All-American Team.
+He averaged a state-high 23.1 points per game and 10.2 rebounds per game, leading the Gaels to a 25–2 record, reaching the State Final Four.
+That season featured Tavernari being nominated to the McDonald's All-American team, as well as the Full-Court and Pangos All-American Teams.
 He led Gorman to a national ranking of 17th, with wins over many perennial powerhouses such as Mater Dei and Bishop O'Connell.
 Up to that point, Tavernari was considered to be the top high schooler to ever come out of Brazil.
-He committed to Brigham Young University out of high school.
+He committed to Brigham Young University out of high school, despite over a dozen offers from schools like UCLA, Florida, Washington State, Virginia Tech and Pitt.